Labeling Machine Inquiry or Order Process

 3.2 Example Flat Bottle

-- A flat Bottle with total height 150mm, Width 80mm, Depth 40mm has a label panel height 80mm and width 75mm needs labeling.
+- A flat Bottle with a total height of 150mm, Width of 80mm, Depth of 40mm has a label panel height 80mm and width 75mm needs labeling.

 - The manufacturer of the bottles states a height and width variation +/- 1% = +/- 1.5 mm height and +/- 0.8mm width.